fireship-io/fireship.io/content/lessons/animated-navigation-flutter-flare/index.md

 1. Switch to animation mode.
 1. Change the untitled animation name to *go* (this will be important when we get the Flutter code).
 1. Create a keyframe by selecting the diamond next to the fill control.
 1. Scrub the timeline to the end and change the fill color.
-A new keyfame would be added automatically.
+A new keyframe would be added automatically.
 1. Press play.
 You just created an animation.

 {{< figure src="img/flare-star-animated.png" caption="Animate the fill color of the star" >}}